magneticio/vamp2setup/README.md

 ### Requirements

-In order to perform a canary release you must make sure that you have an Application with at least two Deployments installed in the cluster.
+In order to perform a canary release you need to have an Application with at least two Deployments installed in the cluster.

-First of all, however you need to set up a Virtual Cluster, or add the correct labels to an existing one.
+However, before you can begin you need to set up a Virtual Cluster, or add the correct labels to an existing one.

-In this example we will guide you through the creation of a new Virtual Cluster, but you should be able to use these steps as a basis to easily update your pre-existing namespace.
+In this section we guide you through the creation of a new Virtual Cluster, but you should be able to use these steps as a basis for updating a pre-existing namespace.
 Lamia looks for some specific labels when detecting namespaces to be imported as Virtual Clusters.

 These labels are:

-- **vamp-managed**: a label that tells vamp to import and manage resources from this namespace into a Virtual Cluster with the same name.
+- **vamp-managed**: this label indicates that Lamia should import and manage resources from this namespace.
+They are imported into a Virtual Cluster with the same name.
-- **istio-injection**: a label that allows istio to perform automatic sidecar injection on the deployments in this namespace.
+- **istio-injection**: this label indicates to Istio that it should perform automatic sidecar injection on the deployments in this namespace.
-- **cluster**: the name of the cluster to which the Virtual Cluster belongs.
-This label will be added if it is missing.
+- **cluster**: (optional) this is the name of the Cluster to which the Virtual Cluster belongs.
+Lamia creates this label will be automatically if it is missing.
-- **project**: the name of the cluster to which the Virtual Cluster belongs.
-This label will be added if it is missing.
+- **project**: (optional) this name of the Project to which the Virtual Cluster belongs.
+Lamia creates this label will be automatically if it is missing.

-Provided the first two labels are set, upon being deployed, Lamia will import all resources into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.
+Provided the first two labels are set, then once Lamia is deployed, it will import all the resources from a namespace into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.

-For this example you can just use the following yaml (also available in the samples folder)
+You can just use the following yaml to create a Virtual Cluster called `vamp-tutorial`.

 ````
 apiVersion: v1